JackAgren/drone_cones_project/README.md

 *   `git clone git@gitlab.com:sodo-launch-pad/raptor/raptor.git`
     *   In order to clone the repo via SSH, you must have a functioning SSH key on the GitLab.
 *   `git checkout -b <YourBranchNameHere>`
     *   If the specified branch doesn't exist, it will be created.
-The specified branch will then be checked out and all uncommited changes will be brought to this branch
+The specified branch will then be checked out and all uncommitted changes will be brought to this branch
 *   `git add .`
     *   All changes will be moved to staged
 *   `git commit -am "<Commit Message>"`